stefanprodan/swarmprom/README.md

 ### Setup Grafana

 Navigate to `http://<swarm-ip>:3000` and login with user ***admin*** password ***admin***.
-You can change the credentials in the compose file.
+You can change the credentials in the compose file or by supplying the `ADMIN_USER` and `ADMIN_PASSWORD` environment variables at stack deploy.

 From the Grafana menu, choose ***Data Sources*** and click on ***Add Data Source***.
 Use the following values to add the Prometheus service as data source: